dancer1325/kubernetes-website/content/en/docs/concepts/workloads/pods/Downward API/fieldRef/README.md

     * Problem1: It doesn't work since the container is continuously restarting
 * `kubectl logs pods/podfields-viadownwardvolumefiles -c container-viadownwardvolumefiles`
   * Check the logs of the container, with the added by the entry command of the container

+# Notes
+* For any of the previous fields exposed, if you `kubectl exec -it PodName sh`
+  * `rm /PathOfTheFieldsExported` -> you can NOT remove it, since it's READ-ONLY file system
+  * if you check the format of the files with the fields exported is plain text